GeoffreyHecht/paprika/README.md

 ### <a name="hoz_to_use_it"></a>How to use it ?

-Paprika needs an Android plaftorm to works.
+Paprika needs an Android platform to works.
 It also requires a 64 bits version of Java.
-You can find many Android platforms in [this Github repository](https://github.com/Sable/android-platforms).
+You can find many Android platforms with the correct folder structure [this Github repository](https://github.com/Sable/android-platforms).
+To compile Paprika into a jar with its dependencies, run `gradle shadowjar`.
 You can find the java application in ```build/libs/Paprika.jar```.

 Please note that Paprika is not working correctly with Java 9, we recommend to launch it with Java 7.